Send the link below via email or IMCopy

 Grampians to Grassland Fox Control Program 2015-2016

-Panyyabyr Landcare Group, will undertake this project with the sponsorship of Farm Tree and Landcare Association Inc. This project will implement a programme of feral animal eradication on 25,000 hectares of private land in the Grampians in Victoria.
-Specifically, the project will implement a programme of baiting foxes to reduce predation of native fauna and to improve protection of biological diversity in the region.
-Local landcare groups, VIC Government (Parks VIC) and local landowners will be engaged in this coordinated effort to control the fox populations in the Grampians National Park.
+Panyyabyr Landcare Group, will undertake this project with the sponsorship of Farm Tree and Landcare Association Inc. This project will implement a program of feral animal eradication on 25,000 hectares of private land in the Grampians in Victoria.
+Specifically, the project will implement a program of baiting foxes to reduce predation of native fauna and to improve protection of biological diversity in the region.
+Local Landcare groups, VIC Government (Parks VIC) and local landowners will be engaged in this coordinated effort to control the fox populations in the Grampians National Park.

 Protecting the wine industry...

 The main activities here are the development of region specific biosecurity protocols to reduce the risks of introduction of new pest and disease threats, and improvements to the signs marking the borders of phylloxera exclusion zones and phylloxera infested zones.